Huis Doorn: Historic house museum

 The Dutch government seized the manor house and its household contents in May 1945 and, since then, many new trees have been planted and the wooded parkland is being returned to its earlier state.

 Huis Doorn opened its doors as a historic house museum in 1956.
 It is presented just as Wilhelm left it, with marquetry commodes, tapestries, paintings by German court painters, porcelains and silver.
-The collection also includes Wilhelm's collections of snuffboxes and uniforms that had belonged to Frederick the Great.
+It also includes Wilhelm's collections of snuffboxes and uniforms that belonged to Frederick the Great.

-In June each year, a devoted band of German monarchists still come to pay their respects and lay wreaths, accompanied by marchers in period uniforms and representatives from modern monarchist organisations, such as Tradition und Leben of Cologne.
+In June each year, a devoted band of German monarchists come to pay their respects and lay wreaths, accompanied by marchers in uniforms and representatives from modern monarchist organisations, like the now-defunct Tradition und Leben of Cologne.

 The house became a national heritage site or rijksmonument in 1997.
 In 2014, Georg Friedrich, Prince of Prussia, filed a claim on the estate which was rejected by Minister Jet Bussemaker.